koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 ### Name

 The name of our company is 'Koor Technologies, Inc.'.
-We use 'Koor' or 'Koor.Tech' as a shortcut - but be careful to use this only when in a context where it is clear that you are referring to Koor Technologies, Inc..
+We use 'Koor' or 'Koor.Tech' as a shortcut - but be careful to use this only when in a context where it is clear that you are referring to Koor Technologies, Inc.

 Incorrect usage: